-Phase 1 Phase 2 Virtual and remote services (In-home visits ceased) Virtual and remote services Outdoor in-person visits may resume, weather and safety permitting Resumption of in-person visits recommended only for home visitors fully vaccinated and 7-14 days after final vaccination (length of time dependent on vaccine type) with family consent to in-person visits.
+Phase 1 Phase 2 Virtual and remote services Virtual and remote services • (In-home visits ceased) Outdoor in-person visits may resume, weather and safety permitting Resumption of in-person visits recommended only for home visitors fully vaccination and following 7-10 days after final vaccination and family consents to in-person visit.
 See item 3 below for additional info.